carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 {: .language-bash}

 However, that command would only take you `/nesi/project/nesi99991/resbaz2021`.
-You want to move to your personal working diretory.
+You want to move to your personal working directory.
 If you hit <kbd>Tab</kbd> once you will likely see nothing change, as there are more than one possible options.
 Hitting <kbd>Tab</kbd>
 a second time will print all possible autocomplete options.